temporalio/documentation/docs/security/authorization.md

 ---
-id: what-is-authorization
+id: configuring-authorization
-title: What is Authorization?
-sidebar_label: What is Authorization?
+title: Configuring Authorization
+sidebar_label: Configuring Authorization
 ---

-## Overview

 Authorization is the verification of applications and data that a user on your Cluster or application has access to.